Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 What are the main benefits of implementing phlebotomy quality metrics?

-Adopting phlebotomy quality metrics provides multiple benefits, such as improved laboratory performance and patient safety, fewer errors due to better adherence of best practices/guidelines in the laboratory setting.
-All these components are essential for ensuring high-quality standards with regards to healthcare processes related to patients.
+Adopting phlebotomy quality metrics yields multiple benefits, including improved laboratory performance, enhanced patient safety, and reduced errors through better adherence to best practices and guidelines in the laboratory setting.
+These components are essential for ensuring high-quality standards in healthcare processes related to patients.

 How do key performance indicators (KPIs) help improve phlebotomy processes?